 The rise of Trump and the triumph of Brexit had their roots in the global financial crisis of 2008.
-Eight years later, the world economy has still not yet fully gotten past that shock to its confidence — people are nervous, some are angry, and many are seeking novel solutions to their problems.
-Next year, there's scope for more uncertainty with elections in France and Germany.
+Eight years on, the world economy has still to fully get past that shock to confidence — people are nervous, some angry, and many are seeking novel solutions to their problems.
+Next year, there's scope for more uncertainty with elections in France and Germany to name just two.

 MARKETS MARCH ON

 Trump's victory did not cause the bottom to fall out of the stock market rally that's been largely in place since 2009, when the world economy started to first claw out of its deepest recession since World War II.
 In fact, both the Dow and the S&P 500 rallied to hit a series of record highs.
 Stocks have also benefited from a raft of big corporate deals this year — executives are seeing takeovers as a fast way to generate growth in what is otherwise a low-growth global economy disrupted by non-stop technological innovations.

 Notable deals in 2016 included the announcement of an $85 billion merger of Time Warner and AT&T and the $57 billion takeover of Monsanto by Germany medicine and farm-chemical maker Bayer.
 The $100 billion takeover of SABMiller by Budweiser maker Anheuser-Busch InBev was also completed.

 FED FINALLY DELIVERS

 During his campaign, Trump criticized Federal Reserve Chair Janet Yellen, saying she should be "ashamed" of the way she's run policy since taking the helm in 2014.
 A year ago, the Fed appeared set to follow up its first interest rate hike in nearly a decade with three or four more in 2016.
 In the event, there was no move until Dec.
 14, when the central bank raised its main interest rate to a range between 0.5 percent and 0.75 percent.